aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.range_expand` filter provides the capabilities to expand a range of interfaces or list of ranges and return as a list for example:

-The filter supports vlans, interfaces, modules, sub-interfaces and ranges are expanded at all levels.
+The filter supports VLANs, interfaces, modules, sub-interfaces, and ranges are expanded at all levels.
 Within a single range, prefixes (ex.
-Ethernet, Eth, Po) are carried over to items without prefix (see 3rd example below)
+Ethernet, Eth, Po) are carried over to items without prefixes (see third example below).

 ```yaml
   - "Ethernet1"                                   -> ["Ethernet1"]